-The third social problem in China today concerns the backwash of the Cultural Revolution and new social pathological symptoms created by the process of change to an "open China".
-As unfavorable consequences of the Cultural Resolution, it will suffice at this moment to mention the tendency to vagrancy and delinquency of urban youths committed to rural life for training, general demoralization and opportunism of cadres, and the emergence of an extensive group of dropouts represented by the "rural people coming up to town" from the lowest level of agrarian society to demand rehabilitation from false condemnation in the past and ask for jobs.
-As many social values are radically being upset, increasing contacts with Japan, the U.S., Western Europe, and the rest of the West are causing the Chinese people to show symptoms of "moral subservience to foreigners", such as the "cult of the West" and "yearnings for Japan", in reaction to the old prevalence of xenophobia.
+The third social problem in China today concerns the backwash of the Cultural Revolution and the new social pathological symptoms created by the process of change to an "open China."
+As unfavorable consequences of the Cultural Revolution, it will suffice at this moment to mention the tendency to vagrancy and delinquency of urban youths sent to rural areas for training, the general demoralization and opportunism of the cadres, and the emergence of an extensive group of dropouts represented by the "rural people coming up to town" from the lowest level of agrarian society to demand rehabilitation from false condemnation in the past and to ask for jobs.
+As many social values are being radically upset, increasing contacts with Japan, the United States, Western Europe, and the rest of the West are causing the Chinese people to show symptoms of "moral subservience to foreigners"-such as the "cult of the West" and "yearnings for Japan"-in reaction to the old prevalence of xenophobia.
 At the same time, some aspects of "old China" are beginning to reappear in various sectors of Chinese society, which, in fact, was never reformed completely even in Mao's days.
 China today is faced with the vital task of properly controlling these and other social problems and establishing new standards for its society.